Breast cancer: History

 When in 1664 Anne of Austria was diagnosed with breast cancer, the initial treatment involved compresses saturated with hemlock juice.
 When the lumps increased the King's physician commenced a treatment with arsenic ointments.
-The royal patient died 1666 in atrocious pain.
+The royal patient died in 1666 in atrocious pain.
 Each failing treatment for breast cancer led to the search for new treatments, spurring a market in remedies that were advertised and sold by quacks, herbalists, chemists and apothecaries.
 The lack of anesthesia and antiseptics made mastectomy a painful and dangerous ordeal.
 In the 18th century, a wide variety of anatomical discoveries were accompanied by new theories about the cause and growth of breast cancer.
 The investigative surgeon John Hunter claimed that neural fluid generated breast cancer.
 Other surgeons proposed that milk within the mammary ducts led to cancerous growths.
 Theories about trauma to the breast as cause for malignant changes in breast tissue were advanced.
-The discovery of breast lumps and swellings fueled controversies about hard tumours and whether lumps were benign stages of cancer.
+The discovery of breast lumps and swellings fueled controversies about hard tumors and whether lumps were benign stages of cancer.
 Medical opinion about necessary immediate treatment varied.
 The surgeon Benjamin Bell advocated removal of the entire breast, even when only a portion was affected.

 Breast cancer was uncommon until the 19th century, when improvements in sanitation and control of deadly infectious diseases resulted in dramatic increases in lifespan.
 Previously, most women had died too young to have developed breast cancer.
 In 1878, an article in Scientific American described historical treatment by pressure intended to induce local ischemia in cases when surgical removal were not possible.
 William Stewart Halsted started performing radical mastectomies in 1882, helped greatly by advances in general surgical technology, such as aseptic technique and anesthesia.
 The Halsted radical mastectomy often involved removing both breasts, associated lymph nodes, and the underlying chest muscles.
 This often led to long-term pain and disability, but was seen as necessary to prevent the cancer from recurring.
 Before the advent of the Halsted radical mastectomy, 20-year survival rates were only 10%; Halsted's surgery raised that rate to 50%.